sezercakir/computer_organisation_projects/README.md

 # computer_organisation_projects

-Istanbul Technical University BLG222E course two project assignments
+Istanbul Technical University two project assignments of BLG222E course

 - In during this lecture logism is used to built circuits.
 - Registers and register files that has many features have been built, at the end of the projects hardwired control unit have been implemented.